MPTB/HDD-Activity-Agent/README.md

 ## SCREENSHOTS

 ### HDD Activity Agent Main Menu and Settings
->You can start/stop the agent, set the agent's file writing interval, and the location into which the agent will write the file.
+>You can start/stop the agent, set the agent's file-writing interval, and the location into which the agent will write the file.

 ![image](https://4.bp.blogspot.com/-K7P89voWmIc/WwmyU3f5m7I/AAAAAAAAAqA/P-Es5amAnNMbMTV7FvMgrjuBc7_h5ohQwCLcBGAs/s1600/hag_mainmenu_final.gif)
 ---